Handbook of Liturgical Practice of the Russian Church Abroad

-As a matter of course, the Priest does not elevate his hands during the reading of prayers or when pronouncing exclamations — they are kept at his sides, and at the conclusion he makes the sign of the Precious Cross over himself and inclines his head slightly.
+As a matter of course, the Priest does not elevate his hands during the reading of prayers or when pronouncing exclamations — they are kept at his sides, and at the conclusion he makes the sign of the Precious Cross over himself and the customary slight bow.

-At no other points should the priest have his hands elevated for prayers or exclamations.
+At no other points does the Priest have his hands elevated for prayers or exclamations.